etherofgodd/etherofgodd/README.md

 ### Here are a few tips about me:

 - 🔭 I’m currently working on EVENTSPRO
 - 👯 I’m looking to collaborate on React Native and Java projects.
-Basicaaly, typescript and spring boot.
 - 💬 Ask me about anything react native, spring boot and nestjs.
 - I am not always active here because my current employer uses gitlab.